Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-51-anticlimax.md

 Wilde had to nod to that.
 “Yeah, no shit.”

 Just the invasion of the Gaoian homeworld, the raid on the Ring Orbital, Rvzrk… *‘Bigger priorities’* was putting it more than a little bit mildly.
-And now, JETS Team Two was coming in to finish a job that JETS Team One---who didn’t even *exist* any more—had started literal years ago.
+And now, JETS Team Two was coming in to finish a job that JETS Team One - who didn’t even *exist* any more—had started literal years ago.

 He looked out the porthole window at the planet below them again.
 From what Coombes had told him, they were in for a few weeks of being constantly damp, and saturating in the smell of rotting meat.
 Apparently folks had lived down there once.
 A flourishing civilization had made it all the way to their version of the 1970s before finally the Hierarchy managed to trick or provoke them into a global nuclear war and then mopped up the remains.